-Linear regression attempts to fit a straight line through a set of values so that the distances between the values and the fitted line are as small as possible.
+Attempts to fit a straight line through a set of values so that the distances between the values and the fitted line are as small as possible.
 A positively sloped line (from lower left to upper right of the chart) indicates a positive linear relationship.
 Positive relationships mean that values increase together.
 A negatively sloped line indicates a negative linear relationship.
 A negative relationship means that one value decreases as another increases.
 Goodness of fit measures, such as R2, can be used to quantify the relationship.
 The closer to 1, the stronger the relationship is.

-This calculates an exponential (upward) curve of best fit to model a nonlinear relationship in your data (R2 for linear regression at 0 or close to 0).
+Calculates an exponential (upward) curve of best fit to model a nonlinear relationship in your data (R2 for linear regression at 0 or close to 0).

-This calculates a curve of best fit for a nonlinear relationship in your data (R2 for linear regression at 0 or close to 0).
+Calculates a curve of best fit for a nonlinear relationship in your data (R2 for linear regression at 0 or close to 0).
 A second-degree polynomial equation is used for the calculation by default.
 You can change the equation to a third- or fourth-degree polynomial equation.

 Use the Flip card button to view the back of the card.
 The Card info tab provides information about the data on the card and the Export data tab allows users to export the data from the card.

 Use the Card options button to access the following menu options:

 - Appearance button —Change the background color, foreground color, and border of the card.